chbrown13/RecommenderTest/README.md

 # RecommenderTest
-Test repository to test automated recommendation system with Jenkins
+Test repository for  automated recommendation system with Jenkins